LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 included to handle the error if necessary.

 In the following Lasso code an attempt is made to set a variable "$myVar" to "null".
-However, if the variable has not been previously declared an error would be reported and the page would not continue processing.
-Since the code is executed within a ``protect`` capture block no error is reported, and the ``protect`` capture block exits silently while the Lasso page resumes execution after the ``protect`` block::
+However, if the variable has not been previously declared, an error would be reported, and the page would not continue processing.
+Since the code is executed within a ``protect`` capture block, no error is reported, and the ``protect`` capture block exits silently while the Lasso page resumes execution after the ``protect`` block::